The Facts About Dosing CBD

 The Truth About CBD Dosing For Pets

-As a pet owner, you need to know that you can not overdose, kill, or cause harm to your pet with a full-spectrum extract.
+As a pet owner, you need to know that you can not cause harm to your pet with a full-spectrum extract.

-Trust me, even if you pour the whole bottle down your dog’s throat, they will be ok.
-Sure they may have some diarrhea or vomit but then they’ll likely just go to sleep.
+Trust me, even if you pour the entire bottle down your dog’s throat, they will be ok.
+Sure, they may have some diarrhea or vomit but then they’ll likely just go to sleep.

 What’s more concerning to me, is when pet parents aren’t giving their pet enough for what they need.
 If you’re reaching for CBD for your pet to …